Frequently Asked Questions

 I’m new to YWP.
 How do I get started?

-• Once your account is approved, you can start submitting writing and visual art posts to your own blog, respond to YWP’s many challenges, comment on other writers' and artists' work, and chat with them on YWP’s interactive forums, Tiny Writes and the Book Club.
+• Once your account is approved, you can start submitting writing and visual art posts to your own blog, respond to YWP’s challenges, comment on other writers' and artists' work, and chat with them on YWP’s interactive forums, Tiny Writes and the Book Club.

-• Teachers do not require accounts to use the YWP site's many challenges and resources, and to submit work on behalf of students younger than 12 and those who do not have their own YWP accounts.
-Go to the "For Teachers" tab on the dropdown menu on the homepage for more information.
+• Teachers do not require accounts on our site to use our many challenges and resources.
+Please go to the For Teachers tab on the dropdown menu on the homepage for more information.

 Where do I find step-by-step instructions for the site?